 For a final visual extravaganza, once in Bastia at the foot of the cape on the east coast, follow signs for Patrimonio and Saint Florent and cross the Col de Teghime, the mountain pass which separates the western and eastern sides of the island.
 At the highest point, at an altitude of 536 metres, you can see both stretches of coastline to the east and west, and the views are simply wonderful.
 From here, it’s just a 20-minute drive back down to the beautiful coastal hotspot of Saint Florent.

-Where to Stay: for amazing views in an exquisite setting, you can’t beat the U Palazzu Serenu, a 300-year-old former nobleman’s house set on a hillside near the village of Oletta between Saint Florent and Bastia.
+For amazing views in an exquisite setting, you can’t beat Aethos Corsica, a 300-year-old former nobleman’s house set on a hillside near the village of Oletta between Saint Florent and Bastia.
+If you prefer your own home from home then opt for a luxury villa in Corsica.